Bank Street Unitarian Chapel: History

 Bank Street Chapel has its origins in a congregation established by the ejected Presbyterian minister Richard Goodwin at Great Bolton, Lancashire, in 1672.
-He began preaching there after taking advantage of the Royal Declaration of Indulgence which relaxed the stipulations of the Five Mile Act of 1665.
+He began preaching there after taking advantage of the Royal Declaration of Indulgence which relaxed the stipulations of the Five Mile Act 1665.
 Bolton had gained a reputation as a bastion of Puritanism during the English Civil War, when the attacking Cavalier forces called it the Geneva of the North, supposedly because of its similarities to the Calvinist stronghold of Geneva, although historian Malcolm Hardman notes that the sobriquet was "more out of irritation than accuracy".
 On his death in 1685, Goodwin was succeeded as minister by John Lever, who had also suffered ejection.
 Throughout this time, the congregation was based at a meeting house on the corner of Deansgate and Mealhouse Lane, which later became the Woolpack Inn.

 Information varies regarding Lever's successor, Robert Seddon, who came from Prestolee and had attended the University of Cambridge.
 He had been ordained in 1854 and was a minister at Gorton before at some point moving to either Langley or Kirk Langley, both in Derbyshire.
 It was from there that he was ejected in 1662.
 Edward Baines says that he began preaching in Bolton in 1688, although his role as minister is agreed by other sources to have begun in 1692.
 He bought a house at Windy Bank, which later became known as Bank Street.
 He donated that to the congregation but died according to one account just before it opened as a chapel in 1696.
 Franklin Baker, who later became a minister at Bank Street, says Seddon ceased being minister in 1695.
 However, Baines says he lived to see the opening of the chapel and was the first minister there but died in 1696, and Herbert McLachlan, a Principal at the Manchester Unitarian College, says he donated the building in either 1695 or 1696 and died in 1699.
 He was succeeded by his nephew, Samuel Bourn.